vinit-jadhav/Realtime-Monitoring-System/README.md

 # Real-Time Monitoring System with Spring Boot, Kafka, Prometheus, and Grafana

-I recently completed a project focused on creating a real-time monitoring system to track user interactions on a web application.
-The system leverages Spring Boot for backend services, Apache Kafka for event streaming, Prometheus for monitoring, and Grafana for visualization.
-Here's an overview of the workflow and key components of the project:
+This project implements a real-time monitoring system to track user interactions on a web application.
+It utilizes Spring Boot for backend services, Apache Kafka for event streaming, Prometheus for monitoring, and Grafana for visualization.

 ## Project Workflow